View Announcements by Category:

 Funeral Services:

-Friends are encouraged to support Kate’s family by attending services or sharing memories on her Tribute Page at www.prayfuneral.com.
-A funeral was held on Thursday, September 22, 2022, at Pray Funeral Home in Charlotte.
-The funeral was webcast so you may watch it from any computer, smartphone, or mobile device that has internet access.
-Go to www.prayfuneral.com, click on Kate’s tribute, then click on Photos and Videos from your computer (or Media from your smart phone).
+Friends are encouraged to support Leila’s family by attending services or sharing memories on her Tribute Page at www.prayfuneral.com.
+Visitation is Wednesday, October 26, 2022, from 1:00–2:00 p.m. with a celebration of Leila’s life following at 2:00 p.m. at Pray Funeral Home in Charlotte.
+The funeral will be webcast so you may watch it from any computer, smartphone, or mobile device that has internet access.
+Go to www.prayfuneral.com, click on Leila’s tribute, then click on Photos and Videos from your computer (or Media from your smart phone).
+If desired, the family suggests memorial contributions to the Minnesota Historical Society, the National Audubon Society or a charity of your choice.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read More